What is the pain body?

 TRE alone will not solve all our problems in life, however, it will help to release a lot of the pent up energy and pain that obstructs our ability to be present in the moment.
 And by learning to become more embodied and more present, we can finally come into alignment with other things including our inner stillness and intuition.

-If you’d like to learn about your nervous system, self-regulation and TRE, I invite you to join my Intro to TRE course, available live and online each month.
+If you’d like to learn about your nervous system, self-regulation and TRE, I invite you to join my Intro to TRE course, which I offer regularly online and in person.